dariganarmanova/school-dashboard/README.md

 5. **Course Page**:

-- [ ] View all the courses assigned by the admin (head teacher or administrator).
+- [x] View all the courses assigned by the admin (head teacher or administrator).

 6. **Progress Tracking**:

-- [ ] Implement D3.js chart for progress tracking.
+- [x] Implement D3.js chart for progress tracking.
 It should include the student's grades.
-- [ ] Take the course information from /course endpoint or db, then have categories and input for the student to input the grade.
+- [x] Take the course information from /course endpoint or db, then have categories and input for the student to input the grade.
-- [ ] Chart should be based on the date.
+- [x] Chart should be based on the date.
 Each date is a bar with a grade and shows the progress over time.
-- [ ] Add encouraging words.

 7. **Dockerize backend**:

 - [ ] Dockerize Backend.

+8. **Deploy**:

+- [ ] Deploy to AWS for backend and Netlify for frontend